How Can Teens Gain Weight? Facts And Tips

 • Always eat breakfast

 Teenagers tend to skip breakfast for many reasons.
 That can be detrimental to their health.
-When you skip breakfast, you are depriving your body of the energy it needs.
-Fewer calories in the body lead to further weight loss and also affect your body’s metabolismiChemical and physical processes in the body that convert energy to carry out various functions .
+When breakfast is skipped, the body is deprived of the b energy it needs.
+Fewer calories in the body lead to further weight loss and also affects the body’s metabolismiChemical and physical processes in the body that convert energy to carry out various functions .
 To gain weight, your teen should have nutrient-dense foods like eggs, oatmeal, fruit, toast with peanut butter, fruit or fruit juice, or a healthy smoothie with many calories.
 These meals offer the calories and nutrients needed to support healthy weight gain.
 To keep breakfast interesting and nutritious, parents can explore various healthy breakfast ideas for teens, ensuring a good start to their day.

 • Eat more, eat often